ruping/TRUP/README.md

 If pre-compiled binaries are incompatible with your system, you will need to rebuild them from source.

 Make sure you have installed Bamtools (https://github.com/pezmaster31/bamtools).
 Then write down the bamtools_directory where ./lib/ and ./include/ sub-directories are located.
-Currently bamtools 2.0 has been tested.
+Currently bamtools 2.3.0 has been tested.
+Also make sure you have zlib installed.
+Then write down the zlib_directory where ./lib/ and ./include/ sub-directories are located

 run make in following way to install

-	$ make BAMTOOLS_ROOT=/bamtools_directory/
+	$ make BAMTOOLS_ROOT=/bamtools_directory/ ZLIB_ROOT=/zlib_directory/

 The binaries will be built at bin/.
 Any existing files will be overwritten.